 Meet up at a secret location where Ozzy will set up his mobile coffee bar and treat you to a java appreciation course.
-Whilst overlook one of the most Instagram-able spots in Cape Town, of-course.
+Whilst overlooking one of the most Instagram-able spots in Cape Town, of course.
 There’s no better way to start the day!
 Find out more here…

 #2 Coffee Appreciation & Barista Courses at Truth Café

 Sometimes it is just not good enough to simply drink coffee.
 You want to get closer to it, smell it, understand it, know how to coach the best out of each bean, and let’s just say it, learn something.